Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 The power-management is supported.

-Note: on some notebooks the buffer address cannot be detected automatically, or causes hang-up during initialization.
+Note: on some notebooks the woke buffer address cannot be detected automatically, or causes hang-up during initialization.
-In such a case, specify the buffer top address explicitly via the buffer_top option.
+In such a case, specify the woke buffer top address explicitly via the buffer_top option.
 For example,
 Sony F250: buffer_top=0x25a800